alpacaaa/elm-to-purescript-cheatsheet/README.md

 -- maybe add others?
 ```

 This is not a critic, just me being lazy.
-I guess a more relaxed `Prelude` will be released and mantained at some point, but nothing stops you from defining your own.
+I guess a more relaxed `Prelude` will be released and maintained at some point, but nothing stops you from defining your own.
 By not having a default, you effectively solve the `Prelude` hell that there is in Haskell, where unsafe functions and obscure choices made 20 years ago are still around to this day for backwards compatibility.

 #### Type signatures